10cc: 1977–1983: Second era

-Despite the revisions to the album made for the North American market, Ten Out of 10 did not chart in US, nor did any singles pulled from the LP.
-However, the single "Don't Turn Me Away" was a surprise minor hit in Canada, reaching No. 38.
+Though revisions were made to the album for the North American market, Ten Out of 10 did not chart in US, nor did any singles pulled from the LP.
+However, the single "Don't Turn Me Away" was a minor hit in Canada, reaching No. 38.
 Ironically, this track was one that appeared on the original "less commercial" UK version of the LP, and was not one of the tracks that had been specially added to the North American release.

 The band embarked on their 10th anniversary tour in early 1982, with Fenn, Burgess and Tosh joining Stewart and Gouldman, along with new keyboardist Vic Emerson of Sad Café.
 They released "The Power of Love", co-written with Andrew Gold, as a single, which did not chart.
-"Run Away", released as a single in June 1982, reached No.50 in the UK; "We've Heard it all Before" (October 1982) did not chart.
-All three of these singles were tracks from the revised North American version of Ten Out of 10, and had not previously been issued in the UK.
+"Run Away", released as a single in June 1982, reached No. 50 in the UK; "We've Heard it all Before" (October 1982) did not chart.
+All three of the singles were tracks from the revised North American version of Ten Out of 10, and had not previously been issued in the UK.
 Stewart also released a 1982 solo album, Frooty Rooties, with Burgess as a drummer and participation from Gouldman and Fenn on one track.

 10cc began a UK tour in March 1983, coinciding with the release of the single "24 Hours".
-The song was made available both as a 7" and 10" single, with live versions of "Dreadlock Holiday" and "I'm Not in Love" on the b-sides.
+The song was made available both as a 7" and 10" single, with live versions of "Dreadlock Holiday" and "I'm Not in Love" on the B-sides.
 It failed to chart, as did a further single, "Feel The Love (Oomachasaooma)"/"She Gives Me Pain", issued in July 1983.
-"Feel The Love (Oomachasaooma)" was promoted by a tennis-themed video clip, directed by none other than former 10cc members Godley and Creme, by now well into their joint careers as noted music video pioneers.

-The next 10cc LP, Windows in the Jungle, (October 1983) used session heavyweights including drummer Steve Gadd, but the album was dominated by Stewart; Gouldman only performed partial lead vocals on one song.
-It reached No.70 on the UK charts.
+"Feel The Love (Oomachasaooma)" was promoted by a tennis-themed video clip, directed by former 10cc members Godley and Creme, by now well into their joint careers as music video pioneers.
+The next 10cc LP, Windows in the Jungle (October 1983), used session heavyweights including drummer Steve Gadd, but the album was dominated by Stewart; Gouldman only performed partial lead vocals on one song.
+It reached No. 70 on the UK chart.
 The band toured the UK in October, with drummer Jamie Lane in place of Paul Burgess (who was working with Jethro Tull).
 This turned out to be their last tour until they reformed eight years later.